corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 * 3 Machines set up with Java 8 installed *(if not running locally).*

 {{< note >}}
+Due to known issues when executing transactions between nodes, using Java `8u252` subversion is not recommended.

 In this guide, we use placeholder values for external endpoints (for example, `<IDENTITY_MANAGER_ADDRESS>`).
 They depend on the machine in which the service is running and should be replaced with the correct values.